Steps of the eviction process in California:

 Step 2: Landlord Files Lawsuit with Court

-If the notice period ends and the tenant remains on the property, the next step in the eviction process requires the landlord to file a Complaint (also known as an Unlawful Detainer) and Summons with the Superior Court of the applicable county in California.
-In most counties, this costs between $240 and $435 in filing fees.
+If the notice period ends and the tenant remains on the property, the next step in the eviction process allows the landlord to file a complaint and summons with the Superior Court.
+The proper jurisdiction will be in the county in which the property is located.

 The complaint should include the following information: